-(1) Non-IFRS measure - see "Non-IFRS Measures" section within this MD&A.
+(1) Non-IFRS financial measure - see "Non-IFRS Financial Measures and Ratios" section within this MD&A.

-Capex for Q2 2023 is mostly related to Thailand assets operations.
-For the same period in 2022, capex was related to fixed assets in Turkey only.
-During the three months ended June 30, 2023, the Company spent US\$25.9 million on drilling activities associated with the infill drilling programmes on Jasmine/Ban Yen and Nong Yao.
+Capex for Q3 2023 is mostly related to the Company's Thailand asset operations.
+For Q3 2022, capex was related to fixed assets in Turkey only.
+During Q3 2023, the Company spent US\$19.5 million on drilling activities associated with the infill drilling programmes on Jasmine, Manora and Wassana, including both development wells and workovers, and US\$13.9 million on pipeline installation mostly relating to the Nong Yao C development.